 Brownfields grantees are prohibited from using grant money to pay response costs at a brownfields site for which the grantee is potentially liable under CERCLA.
 To be eligible for an EPA Brownfields grant to address contamination at brownfields properties, eligible entities must demonstrate that they meet one of the liability protections or defenses set forth in CERCLA by establishing that they are an innocent landowner, contiguous property owner, bona fide prospective purchaser, or government entity that acquired the property involuntarily through bankruptcy, tax delinquency or abandonment, or by exercising power of eminent domain.
 To claim protection from liability as an innocent landowner, contiguous property owner, or bona fide prospective purchaser, property owners, including state and local governments, must conduct AAI before acquiring the property and comply with all continuing obligations after acquiring the property.

-The specific documentation and reporting requirements for AAI are provided in 40 CFR §312.21 (Results of Inquiry by an Environmental Professional) and §312.31 of the final rule, and in ASTM E1527-13 and ASTM E2247-16.
+The specific documentation and reporting requirements for AAI are provided in 40 CFR §312.21 (Results of Inquiry by an Environmental Professional) and §312.31 of the final rule, in ASTM E2247-16 and in ASTM E1527-21.
 The fact sheets below summarize the required reporting requirements and provide a checklist to assist Brownfields grantees in assuring compliance with the provisions of the AAI rule.

 The final AAI rule is a performance-based standard.
 The objective of the standard is to conduct inquiries into past uses and ownerships of a property and visually inspect the property to identify conditions indicative of releases and threatened releases of hazardous substances on, at, in, or to the subject property.